nicolasdb/M5Stamp-C3U/README.md

 ## Overview

 This project implements an NFC-based time tracking device using the M5Stamp C3U microcontroller and PN532 RFID module.
-The device tracks work sessions by detecting NFC tags and sends event data with health metrics to n8n via webhooks.
+The device tracks work sessions by detecting NFC tags and sends event data to n8n via webhooks.

 ## Features